KupoGrounds/Grover/README.md

-# Grover
-Casino Mobile Game App Prize Mechanic
+# Casino Mobile Game App Prize Mechanic
 A common bonus round in many slot/casino styled games is a Pick Bonus.
 This type of “mini- game” allows the player to pick from a finite number of objects that will each have the possibility of awarding a varying amount of money.
 The player continues to pick until a